WolbuzD/capstoneOne_accountingLedger/Readme.md

 ## 💬 Interesting Piece of Code

-One interesting part of the project is how transactions are filtered by date range for reports.
-This is handled by the following method that allows filtering based on a **start date** and **end date**:
+One important part of the project is how transactions are saved to the CSV file.
+This is handled by the following method, which appends the current transaction’s details—including date, time, description, vendor, and amount—to the file in a structured format.

 ```java
 private static void saveTransaction() {